DelroyGayle/Biblia-Posters-PP5/TESTING.md

 ## JavaScript Validation

-This was performed using [JSHint](https://jshint.com/)
+This was performed using [JSHint](https://jshint.com/) No errors

 ## Python Validation

 I used both Code Institute's [PEP8 Linter](https://pep8ci.herokuapp.com/) and *python3 -m flake8*.<br>
 However I had a very bad UX after making **ALL** the changes pointed out by Flake8.
 That is, my *Checkout Functionality* failed to worked!
 So I had to revert.
-Therefore, I light of this, I have chosen to leave the following migration files and system-generated/imported code intact:
+Therefore, in light of this, I have chosen to leave the following migration files and system-generated/imported code intact:

  <details>
   <summary>Flask8 flagged code</summary>